Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 12. Lady Robinsons Beach in Kyeemagh

-The northernmost section of Lady Robinsons Beach in Kyeemagh became a dog-friendly beach in 2018 and has since proven to be a big hit.
+The northernmost section of Lady Robinsons Beach in Kyeemagh was designated a dog-friendly beach in 2018 and has quickly become a favourite among locals.

-As it currently stands, dogs can go off-leash 24/7 on this stretch of sand.
+Best of all, dogs are allowed off-leash 24/7 on this stretch of sand.

 Check the Bayside Council website for more information.